Alice Dunbar Nelson: Personal life

 After Paul Dunbar's death, Dunbar-Nelson formed a significant relationship with Edwina Kruse, an educator and fellow advocate for African American rights.
-This relationship, while not widely documented, influenced Dunbar-Nelson’s later writing and intellectual engagement.
+This relationship, while not widely documented, influenced Dunbar-Nelson's later writing and intellectual engagement.
 In her unpublished novel This Lofty Oak, Dunbar-Nelson explored themes of love, respectability, and identity, which were informed by her personal experiences.

 In 1902, after leaving Paul Dunbar, Alice moved to Wilmington, Delaware, where she rebuilt her personal and professional life.
 She began teaching at Howard High School, a role she would hold for over a decade.
 During this period, she also taught summer sessions at State College for Colored Students (the predecessor of Delaware State University) and the Hampton Institute.
 In 1907, she took a leave of absence from her Wilmington teaching position and enrolled at Cornell University, returning to Wilmington in 1908.

 In 1910, she married Henry A. Callis, a prominent physician and professor at Howard University, but this marriage ended in divorce.

 In 1916, she married the poet and civil rights activist Robert J. Nelson of Harrisburg, Pennsylvania.
 She worked with him to publish the play Masterpieces of Negro Experience (1914), which was only shown once at Howard High School in Wilmington.
 She joined him in becoming active in local and regional politics.
 They stayed together for the rest of their lives.

 In 1930, Nelson traveled throughout the country lecturing, covering thousands of miles and presenting at thirty-seven educational institutions.
 Nelson also spoke at YWCAs, YMCAs, and churches, and frequently at Wesley Union African Methodist Episcopal Zion Church in Harrisburg.
 Her achievements were documented by Friends Service Committee Newsletter.

+Sexuality and relationships

+It's important to be careful labeling historical figures sexuality and identity since it can interfere with how their life is represented.
+Many historians point out that she is bisexual including historian Lillian Fadiman who studied LGBTQ+ history.
+Evidence points to her diary give us each day: the diary of Alice Dunbar-Nelson.
+In which she wrote “Love and beautiful love has been mine from many men, but the great passion of four or five transcended that of other women — and what more can any woman want?”.
+This indicates she had relationships with both men and women.
+Dunbar-Nelson had several documented relationships with women.
+While working at Howard High school in Delaware, she began a long-term relationship with Edwina Kruse with letters between the two serving as evidence of their romantic relationships.
+In 1924, Dunbar-Nelson continued dating women and she then found herself writing in her diary about intimate relationships with other women.
+This included journalist Fay M. Jackson and a poet artist named Helene Ricks London.
+In one of Dunbar Nelson's poems that was unpublished was You!
+Inez! in which she expressed about a desire for a woman named Inez who remains unknown.
+Dunbar-Nelson never publicly labeled her sexuality, as the terms bisexual or queer did not exist with their current meanings during her lifetime.